 Introduction to Election Administration and Management

-Gain a comprehensive introduction to election administration and management, including legal frameworks, institutional structures, voter registration, polling operations, results reporting, electoral integrity, and emerging innovations that shape credible elections.
+Gain a comprehensive introduction to election administration and management, including legal frameworks, institutional structures, voter registration, polling operations, results reporting, electoral integrity, stakeholder coordination, and emerging innovations that shape credible elections.

 Course snapshot

-IEAM 100 introduces the structures, processes, and values that underpin effective election administration, with attention to transparency, impartiality, integrity, and operational efficiency.
+IEAM 100 introduces the structures, processes, standards and values that underpin effective election administration, with attention to transparency, impartiality, integrity, operational efficiency and institutional accountability.

 - Course code: IEAM 100